alaTest Sites

 413 reviews

 alaTest has collected and analyzed 413 reviews of Motorola Razr Maxx.
 The average rating for this product is 4.3/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
-Reviewers really like the usability and design.
-The performance and battery are also mentioned favorably.
-Views about the connectivity and camera are different.
+Comments about the usability and design are overall positive.
+The performance and battery also get good comments, but opinions about the connectivity and camera are mixed.

 size, battery, performance, design, usability